nerovalerius/collision_avoidance/README.md

 ```sh
 package/launch/start.sh
 ```
-However, you need to change the serial numbers to your intel cameras inside the script.
+-   However, you need to change the serial numbers to your intel cameras inside the script.
     Furthermore, the alignment of both 3D point cloud streams is realized with the ICP algorithm.
     This algorithm needs a coarse manual alignment of both cameras.
     If the mounting position of your cameras differs from the one as seen in [registration_3d](https://github.com/nerovalerius/registration_3d.git), you need to change the manual alignment parameters inside (registration_3d/src/preprocess_align_publish.cpp](https://github.com/nerovalerius/registration_3d/blob/master/src/preprocess_align_publish.cpp) - line 522

 The Following steps are conducted:
-- Start both 3D camera nodes
+- Start both 3D camera nodes / Rosbag - depending on which start script is used
 - Align both 3D images and stream to a united output ros topic
-- Manually align the united 3D point clouds with the MoveIt Panda cobot model via ros tf
+- Manually align the united 3D point clouds to the MoveIt Panda cobot model via ros tf
 - Preprocess the 3D point clouds - passthrough filter, outlier filter, voxel-grid fiilter
-- Start MoveIt and Rvize together with the 3D cobot model
+- Start MoveIt and Rviz together with the 3D cobot model